-The occurrence of humpback whale in UK EEZ appears to be increasing over the last decade, based on reported sightings and non-systematic photo identification.
+The occurrence of killer whale in UK EEZ appears to be stable or increasing over the last decade, based on reported sightings and non-systematic photo identification.
 But there is insufficient evidence to be able to determine the habitat for the species.